stef1927/cuda_exercises/README.md

 ## Reduction

 Calculates the sum of a large array of integers.
-Demonstrates reduction using shared memory and contiguous threads to limit control divergence, warp shuffling and cooperative thread clusters.
+Demonstrates using cooperative groups, including reduction over a warp tile group.